-After their meeting Kerry decides to do some research about diabetes and finds the 'EFD Briefing - A practical guide to employment adjustments for people with diabetes', and the Diabetes UK website.
+After their meeting Kerry decides to do some research about diabetes and finds Business Disability Forum's briefing paper: 'Employment adjustments for people with diabetes' and the Diabetes UK website.

 At their next one-to-one meeting Kerry asks Simon if they can talk about his diabetes.
 She asks if there is anything she or the organisation can do to make it easier for Simon to do his job.
 Kerry mentions the various adjustments she had read about for people with diabetes.
-Although Simon is defensive and unwilling to talk further, he does agree to take away the EFD Briefing paper.
+Although Simon is defensive and unwilling to talk further, he does agree to take away the briefing paper.